nex3/nex3.github.io/source/blog/160-50-reviews-for-ufo-50.md

 like me who are used to modern graphics cards.
 The final full shooter in the collection is definitely not my favorite, but it's pretty entertaining and *very* novel.
-The biggest issue is that it indexes extremely heavily on memorizing the enemy patters for each wave, so that in the end the first few stages are relying more on memory than actual execution.
+The biggest issue is that it indexes extremely heavily on memorizing the enemy patterns for each wave, so that in the end the first few stages are relying more on memory than actual execution.

 On average, the *Campanella* series was average.